raghuugare/rubber/README.md

 # My experiments with LaTeX...

-When I fell in love with Donald Knuth's TeX, I naturally also came across LaTeX by Leslie Lamport.
+When I fell in love with Donald Knuth's TeX, I naturally also came across LaTeX (which build on TeX) by Leslie Lamport.

 Here are some simple experiments I was doing while learning it.